-For this five level, 330,000 square foot post-tensioned parking garage with 1,245 parking spaces, Miller Consulting Engineers, Inc. (MCE) provided preliminary foundation plans and cost estimates, structural frame cost comparisons, and a complete building information model for the 419,577 GSF structural system.
-Due to the location of the project (near the Willamette River) liquefiable soils created a challenge to optimize both the foundation system and structure in order to provide an economical structure.
+For this five level, 330,000 square foot post-tensioned parking garage with 1,245 parking spaces, Miller Consulting Engineers (MCE), provided preliminary foundation plans and cost estimates, structural frame cost comparisons, and a complete building information model for the 419,577 GSF structural system.
 Several design options were evaluated in order to determine the structural system that would provide the best cost-benefit ratio for the project owner.
 A foundation system utilizing vibro-replacement stone columns was selected, and the structural system for the garage utilized cast-in-place post-tensioned framing.
 MCE also provided structural engineering services for the various site structures, including a cantilevered glass and steel canopy and numerous site retaining walls.

 - Design of foundation system utilizing vibro-replacement stone columns

 - Provided cost-benefit ratio for the project owner